 The user interface is the way in which a customer interacts with an e-commerce website.
 User Interface design deals with how the website’s content is organized and displayed to users.
-For a great UI, The web design has to be uncluttered, the forms simple and short, the navigation process clear, the ordering process straightforward.
+For a great UI, the web design has to be uncluttered, the forms simple and short, the navigation process clear and the ordering process straightforward.

-For a great e-commerce website design, UI has to be simple.
-If the conversion funnel of browsing, choosing, buying and checking out is in any way complicated, then businesses run the risk of losing customers.
+If the conversion funnel of browsing, choosing, buying, and checking out is in any way complicated, then businesses run the risk of losing customers.

 Customers will expect to have to jump through some hoops, especially when ordering for the first time, setting up an account or entering payment details.
 But don’t make it too complicated.

 The e-commerce website design should focus on highlighting the option to buy products, even if the business has other goals such as directing customers towards an email newsletter or blog.